-They have edible fruits originated in China able to reach heights of 10 to 30 feet tall, often used ornamentally.
-Loquats fruits are sometimes referred to as the Japanese or Chinese Plum and ripen in the Spring here in Florida.
+Originating in China, these sturdy trees able to reach heights of 10 to 30 feet tall and often used ornamentally in landscaping.
+The fruits are sometimes referred to as the Japanese or Chinese Plum and ripen in the Spring here in Florida.

 With 800 cultivars existing in Asia, loquat trees are now found all over the world.
 According to Wikipedia, Japan is the leading producer of loquats followed by Israel and then Brazil.
-In Europe, Spain is the main producer of loquat.
-Honestly, it seems like people know the least about loquats than any other fruit that I plan to grow!
+In Europe, Spain is the main producer.

 Loquat syrup is used in Chinese medicine for soothing the throat and is also a popular ingredient for cough drops.
-I’ve actually bought loquat honey from our local health food store before!
+You might also find it in honey at the health food store.

-Apparently, the leaves can help soothe the digestive and respiratory systems.
+The leaves are said to soothe the digestive and respiratory systems.
 I’ve also read that, if eaten in large enough quantities, loquats can act as a sedative!
-Reading about the loquat’s possible medicinal factors is quite fascinating.

-Loquat trees kind of look like magnolia trees, in my opinion.
-They’re these tall wide evergreen trees with beautiful lushes leaves and tiny white blooming flowers that turn to slightly fuzzy orange fruits with anywhere from 1 to 5 small, round brown seeds on the succulent inside.
+Loquat trees kind of look like magnolia trees, but with fuzzier leaves.
+They’re tall wide evergreen trees with beautiful lushes leaves and tiny white blooming flowers.
+The flowers turn to fuzzy fruits with anywhere from 1 to 5 small, round brown seeds on the inside.

 See the pictures below…YUM.
 The inner leaves turn brighter green colors when the trees start to bloom and are surrounded by darker green leaves.

-If you pick them early, right after they turn yellow, loquat fruit tastes more tart than sweet.
-My husband prefers them more tart.
-For me, I like them sweet, sweet, sweet.
+If you pick them early, right after they turn yellow, a loquat taste is more tart than sweet.
+My husband prefers them more tart, unlike me.

-Leave them on the tree a bit longer and pick them once they’re a nice rich yellow and you’ve achieved a nice sweet fruit!
-Some people say that taste like apricots, but personally, I think they taste somewhat like grapes!
+Leave them on the tree a bit longer and pick them once they’re a nice rich yellow and you’ve achieved a sweet, juicy fruit!
+Some people say they taste like apricots or peaches.
+I think they taste somewhat like grapes!

-Loquats are high in Vitamin A, dietary fiber, manganese, and potassium.
-They’re apparently also very high in pectin, which is good for a number of reasons.
-To be completely honest with you, it seems like there isn’t that much information on the actual nutrition of this fruit.
+The small, sweet fruits are packed with Vitamin A, dietary fiber, manganese, and potassium.
+They’re also a good source for pectin, which is good for a number of reasons.

 Climate and care

 Loquats are best grown in Zones 8 and above if your goal is to grow them for edible fruit due to the warmer climates in these zones.
-Here in Florida, I consider it the first sign that warmer weather is well on its way!
+Once early spring hits and the loquats are blooming, the warmer weather is right around the corner here in Florida.

 In cooler climates, loquats rarely ripen to an edible state, unfortunately.
 Luckily, you can still grow them as ornamental trees since they’re so tough!

 We pruned them three years ago and haven’t pruned them since.
-Our goal is to grow more outward instead of upward to be able to continue to easily harvest fruit.
+Our goal is to grow more outward instead of upward to be able to easily harvest fruit.

-My loquat trees are watered the least out of all my trees and they are doing wonderfully!
-Actually, after processing my harvest from the church’s trees, I’ll be picking fruit from our own trees this week!
-I don’t fertilize our trees, either.
+My trees are watered the least out of all my trees and they are doing wonderfully!
+Actually, after processing my harvest from the church’s trees, I’ll be picking fruit from our own trees this week.
 They’re truly a great, hardy, backyard tree.

 So, what are loquats?

+A simple, versatile fruit that can be easily grown in your own back yard.
 If you’ve never grown loquats, I’d say it’s worth a try.
-I’ve baked with loquats, made smoothies, and eaten them raw with the most pleasure.
-My taste buds are just so happy.
+I’ve baked with them, made smoothies, and eaten them raw with the most pleasure.

 Related to gardening: